cosmos/cosmos/PURPOSE.md

 ### Tendermint-BFT DPoS

-Gnuclear is the first public blockchain powered by Tendermint's BFT consensus algorithm.
+Atom is the first public blockchain powered by Tendermint's BFT consensus algorithm.
 The Tendermint open-source project was born in 2014 to address the speed, scalability, and environmental issues of Bitcoin's proof-of-work consensus algorithm.
 By utilizing and improving upon proven BFT algorithms